konflux-ci/build-definitions/README.md

 # build-definitions

-This repository contains components that are managed by the Konflux Build Team Green.
+This repository contains components that are managed by the Konflux Build Team.

 This includes default Pipelines and Tasks.
-You need to have bootstrapped a working App Studio configuration from (see `https://github.com/redhat-appstudio/infra-deployments`) for the dev of pipelines or new tasks.
+You need to have bootstrapped a working Konflux configuration from (see `https://github.com/redhat-appstudio/infra-deployments`) for the dev of pipelines or new tasks.

-Pipelines and Tasks are delivered into App Studio via the quay organization `konflux-ci/tekton-catalog`.
+Pipelines and Tasks are delivered into Konflux via the quay organization `konflux-ci/tekton-catalog`.
 Pipelines are bundled and pushed into repositories prefixed with `pipeline-` and tagged with `$GIT_SHA` (the tag will be updated with every change).
 Tasks are bundled and pushed into repositories prefixed with `task-` and tagged with `$VERSION`, where `VERSION` is the task version (the tag is updated when the task file contains any change in the PR)

-Currently, a set of utilities is bundled with App Studio in `quay.io/konflux-ci/appstudio-utils:$GIT_SHA` as a convenience, but tasks may be run from different per-task containers.
+Currently, a set of utilities is bundled with Konflux in `quay.io/konflux-ci/appstudio-utils:$GIT_SHA` as a convenience, but tasks may be run from different per-task containers.

 ## Building